TRI-AMDD/materialnet/joss/paper.md

 clicking on a node, that material's data appears in a panel on-screen, and its one-hop neighborhood is highlighted in the graph view.
 Such nodes may also be "pinned", leaving them visible in a list while other actions are performed.
-They can also be made part of a chemical subspace, which selects out all materials containing one of several chemical elements.
+They can also be made part of a chemical subspace, which selects all materials containing one of several chemical elements.
 Additionally, MaterialNet can dynamically reconfigure the layout of these subgraphs, using a force-based simulation to bring related nodes closer together, providing a more organic